Jokic scores 38, Nuggets beat Blazers 128-109 to even series - WHIZ News

 Jokic scored 38 points to overcome a 3-point shooting barrage from Damian Lillard and the Nuggets evened the first-round series by beating the Portland Trail Blazers 128-109 on Monday night in a chippy Game 2.

-“They picked up the aggressive and we did, too,” Jokic said.
+“They picked up the aggressiveness and we did it, too,” Jokic said.
 “We met their aggressiveness, maybe even a little bit higher.”

 Jokic also had eight rebounds and five assists, which was four more than he dished out in Game 1 when the Blazers made sure the big man didn’t beat him with his pinpoint passing.

-Then, a change of plans at halftime.
-Denver put the 6-foot-9 Aaron Gordon on the 6-3 Lillard.
+A change of plans at halftime helped slow down Lillard.
+Denver put the 6-foot-9 Aaron Gordon on the 6-2 guard.

-“He at least made him make a tough shot,” Jokic said.
-“He did a really good job.”
+“I looked at the coaching staff and said, ‘I got him,’” said Gordon, who was acquired from Orlando in late March.
+“It could be a point guard or it could be a center — I’m there for it all.”

 Lillard’s already thinking ahead to Game 3 in Portland on Thursday and what he will do to counteract Gordon’s defensive tenacity.